lhoenig/fbsounds/README.md

 Default format:  aac
 Default quality: 320K

 IMPORTANT: For audio conversion to work, you have to have the corresponding audio codec library installed, for example lame for mp3 or libvorbis for ogg.

-### TODO's

-- soundcloud downloads :)